ivandotv/nice-fetch/README.md

 ## What is it

-A very simple function (330 bytes gzipped ) that simplifies working with the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
+A very simple function (330 bytes gzipped ) that simplifies working with the [fetch].(https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

 ## Motivation

-After writing fetch code hundreds of times, I've decided to simplyfy the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) function so instead of this:
+After writing fetch code hundreds of times, I've decided to simplify the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) function so instead of this:

 ```js
 try {